Relax, Exchange, Meet, Organise, Track and Energise

 1. Since social media first took off, I became an active user.
 I saw it as the global connector we had all been waiting for.
-The last ten years I have built several communities, including Theory U in Practice, which has 4500 members and keeps growing.
+The last ten years I have built several communities, including Theory U in Practice, which currently has 4200 members and keeps growing.

 Relying on my experience in community building, I decided to create the group ConAction, which enables people to keep in touch and feel connected through online events.
 The members share thoughts, meditate together, watch a movie collectively and more.
 Feel free to join!

 2. In the past four years, I worked almost 100% remotely.
 In my last blog Berlin, my city of lost souls, I wrote about my struggles with loneliness last year.
 If this is the first time that you are working from home, this might be one of the challenges you are facing.
 For managers who are used to seeing people walk in and out of the office, the challenge might entail fear of losing control.

 There are people and tools out there that can help you overcome those challenges.
 In this blog post, I will focus on six aspects of remote working: Relax, Exchange, Meet, Organise, Track and Energise.

 Relax Remote working from home can make the boundary between your private and professional space and time unclear.
 Therefore, it is extra important to create a moment of relaxation before you start working and set a clear start and end time of your working day.
 You could go for a walk, meditate for 15 minutes or do an online yoga session, following, for example, Yoga With Adriene.